Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Stellar activity and its evolution

 \subsection{Overall activity level}

-[H-III:2.3.2] ``The defining properties of stellar magnetic activity are the existence of variable coronal (X-ray) and chromospheric (UV-optical) emissions.
+\ors[III:2.3.2] ``The \indexit{stellar!activity}defining properties of stellar magnetic activity are the existence of \indexit{star!magnetic activity}variable coronal (X-ray) and chromospheric (UV-optical) emissions.
 These characteristics are observed for a wide variety of stars [(indicated in Fig.~\ref{fig:acthrd}). \ldots] In single stars or in wide binaries, the activity level measured by emission from the chromospheres or coronae of these stars, or by the coverage by starspots, increases monotonically with increasing angular velocity to rotation periods as short as a few days.
 Rather than using the rotation period per se, however, studies of the rotation-activity relationships frequently use the Rossby\indexit{Rossby number} number: